fsprojects/fantomas/docs/docs/end-users/VisualStudio.md

 ### Visual Studio for Mac

-1. Install [fantomas](https://www.nuget.org/packages/fantomas) locally with `dotnet tool install fantomas` and configure it as an [External tool]
+1. Install [fantomas](https://www.nuget.org/packages/fantomas) locally with `dotnet tool install fantomas --prerelease` and configure it as an [External tool]
 2. Open the external tool window by going to Tools -> Edit custom tools
 3. Click Add and fill in the information
 4. Run fantomas inside Tools -> fantomas